As Hong Kong descends into chaos, China mulls... | Taiwan News

 China has made it clear that it intends to maintain a hard line politically, refusing to make any concessions to protesters while pushing ahead with unpopular security legislation, Cheng said.

 A further concern is that Beijing might order the postponement of Hong Kong's local assembly elections scheduled for Nov.
-24, freezing in place the current pro-China makeup of the body and avoiding possible embarrassment for the administration of Hong Kong Chief Executive Carrie Lam.
+24, freezing in place the current pro-China makeup of the body and avoiding possible embarrassment for the administration of Hong Kong's leader, Chief Executive Carrie Lam.

 Although Lam has been criticized for a lack of leadership and her inflexibility, she has faithfully carried out Beijing's will.
 During meetings last week in Shanghai and Beijing, Chinese President Xi Jinping expressed support for her work.

+At least for now, the central government appears to be leaving enforcement to local authorities, said Ben Bland, a research fellow at Australia's Lowy Institute and author of "Generation HK: Seeking Identity in China's Shadow."

+This approach allows the party to keep the issue tied to Hong Kong, as opposed to one that requires intervention at a higher level, Bland said, adding that while Beijing has several options for cracking down on the protests, each carries its own risks and could aggravate tensions.

-As protesters' tactics have become increasingly extreme, crippling regular operations in the city and plunging various districts into mayhem, the government has shifted its focus toward the violence and away from the democratic reforms the movement intended to advocate.
+As protesters' tactics have become increasingly extreme, crippling regular operations in the city and plunging various districts into mayhem, Hong Kong's government has shifted its focus toward the violence and away from the democratic reforms the movement intended to advocate.

 "We all feel very depressed because we don't see the light at the end of the tunnel," Cheng said.